 Yesh, The King David School's Israel program for Year 10 students, offers a unique opportunity for students to immerse themselves in Israel - its places, culture, society, politics and people - for four weeks.
-Through deep engagement and rich experiences, students are able to explore their Jewish identity and their connection with the land and state of Israel, while also developing personal, emotional and social skills, such as independence, resilience and flexibility, associated with group-living away from home.
+Through deep engagement and rich experiences, students are able to explore their Jewish identity and their connection with the land, people and state of Israel, while also developing personal, emotional and social skills, such as independence, resilience and flexibility, associated with group-living away from home.

-While Years 11 & 12 bring a focus on subject choices and academic pursuits that will create choices for post-school pathways, here at The King David School we place immense value on continuing the holistic education on offer.
+While Years 11 & 12 bring a focus on subject choices and academic pursuits that will create opportunities for post-school pathways, here at The King David School we place immense value on continuing the holistic education on offer.
 Students in Year 11 participate in Mifgash and Year 12 students in Ofek.
 These sessions offer choices to delve into particular areas of Jewish life, culture, Israel education and hands-on practical activities.
-Kabbalat Shabbat and the full Jewish calendar are observed and celebrated, and opportunities for tikkun olam (social justice) are offered regularly.
 Leadership capacity and opportunities are fostered at various levels (see below).
-Year 12 students participate in a weekend Shabbaton in which questions of post-school direction, Jewish life and identity are explored in an informal setting.
+Year 12 students participate in a weekend Shabbaton in which questions of Jewish life and identity after graduation are explored in an informal setting.